 1) Preparing your house for market.

 We quantify exact return on investment for possible projects.
-If you are hiring a Realtor to sell your home, make sure that they coach you on what projects will have the highest return on investment and which small touches will differentiate your home from the competition.
+Make sure that your Realtor coaches you on what projects will have the highest return on investment and which small touches will differentiate your home from the competition.
 Many people choose to list their home “as-is.”
 Listing as-is should be an option that you choose, not just “the way” because your Realtor told you to get the house listed quickly.
 Differentiating your home is how you will get more buyers that saw your house online to want to schedule a showing.
 Small repairs to improve curb appeal and make your home show at a 10+ can be done cheaply.
-Others are not as inexpensive, but give huge returns on your investment.
+Others cost more, but give huge returns on your investment.
 You don’t have to differentiate on price.
 If your house presents better than the competitors, you are more likely to see multiple offers.

 2) Price at the right price

 This comes down to the sales comparison approach to market value, price bracketing and price positioning.
 The most reliable means of estimating fair market value of a given piece of property is through the comparison of recent sales and the competing offerings of similar properties.

 Today's buyers are educated.
 Value is based on what other buyers have paid for similar products recently, and everyone has the same access to the information that you will use in your pricing strategy.
 Pricing significantly above market (in fantasy land) will result in your house sitting on the market for an extended period of time.
 Don't just assume that offers come in at a certain percentage under list price and price accordingly.